pmadruga/ml_project/report/report.md

 Table: Statistic comparison between models \label{statistical_comparison_2}

 Since the errors from the baseline model and the regularized logistic regression model are the same, then it's not possible to calculate the p-value.
 The confidence interval is also too wide due to this proximity of values.
+Also, the baseline and the regularized logistic regression models have the same p-value when comparing to the neural network.

+In this case, considering the p-value is 0.111859 (and $\leq$ 0.05), the null hypothesis fails to be rejected thus meaning the lack of statistical difference between models.

-### Recommendations
+### Recommendations based on statistical evaluation

 The baseline and the regularized logistic regression model are practically the same, meaning that the regularization does not affect the cost calculation.
 However, for 2 hidden units, the ANN has an error of 0.238143, albeit somewhat irregular because another fold with the same amount of hidden units presents a much higher error.

+Testing other different classification algorithms and comparing them in the same way as performed above is a recommendation, due to these results.

+### Prediction using a logistic regression model and regularization parameter $λ$

+A logistic regression model determines its output using the logistic sigmoid function, in order to return the probability of a certain binary value to occur.
+When compared to linear regression, where the values are continuous, the logistic regression predictions are discrete and, in this case, study, are binary.

+The features between the regression and the classification are different already so it's not possible to compare them.
+Nonetheless, exploring other features - and especially the ones that don't revolve around HRV - might provide interesting results.

 ## Discussion